 ALTER TABLE table_name DROP COLUMN column_name;

-In this syntax, table_name specifies the name of the table from which you want to drop a column, and column_name specifies the name of the column to be dropped.
+In this statement, table_name specifies the name of the table from which you want to drop a column, and column_name specifies the name of the column to be dropped.

 Assume that a table named tbl1 exists in the database.
 The table structure of tbl1 is as follows: